ASYNCframework/ASYNCframework/README.md

 # ASYNC frameowrk

 ASYNC is built on top of Spark 2.3.2, a fast and general cluster computing system for Big Data.
 It provides an API in Scala(2.11) for implementing asynchronous optimization methods.
 The compilation is the same as Apache Spark.
-You can find the latest Spark documentation, including a programming guide, on the [project web page](http://spark.apache.org/documentation.html).
+You can find the latest Spark documentation, including a programming guide, on the [Spark web page](http://spark.apache.org/documentation.html).

 # Presentation
 Please check the [Presentation](https://github.com/ASYNCframework/ASYNCframework/tree/master/Presentation) directory for slides and video of the presentation.